Andrew Anderson (baseball)

-Andrew "Andy" Anderson (died 1989) was an American baseball player in the Negro leagues.
+Andrew "Andy" Anderson (died 1989) was an American professional baseball player in the Negro leagues.
 He served as a catcher for Satchel Paige in 1927 with the Chattanooga Black Lookouts.
 Anderson worked as a musician and spent 20 years in the Negro leagues.
 He played for a number of teams including the Mohawk Giants and Syracuse Black Chiefs.
 Anderson died in 1989.